classicwowauctions/issues-and-features/README.md

 # Issue / Feature Tracking for classicwowauctions.com

-Submit a Github issue to this repository for any bugs encountered or feature requests.
+Submit issues to this repository for any bugs encountered or feature requests on [classicwowauctions.com](https://classicwowauctions.com).